 There are also legal compliance issues.
 Under GDPR, the company storing data is responsible for its protection and can be fined if they fail to protect this data from attackers.
 Watchdog organisations have started issuing severe fines for a GDPR breach; recently the Information Commissioner’s Office slapped British Airways with an eye-watering £183 Million fine after hackers successfully stole 500,000 people’s personal details.
 Companies literally can’t afford lax security.

 Related to security, HSCN – the NHS network – requires you to encrypt Patient Identifiable Data using UK sovereign data centres- something a non-transparent public cloud provider might prevent you from doing.
+So if you want to work with the NHS in the future, you will need to repatriate.

 So, if you’re in charge of a company’s cyber security, it’s understandable why you would be very careful as to who is handling it.